- What are weeds ?

 Do weeds steal nutrients?

 Yes, weeds steal nutrients.
-Although technically, since weeds are plants, they can’t form the necessary intention to make tis a criminal offence.
+Although technically, since weeds are plants, they can’t form the necessary intention to make this a criminal offence ;).

 But weeds will compete with the other plants in your garden for all the available resources – nutrients in the soil, water and sunlight.
 And what is more, most the plants we typically think of have weeds have adapted to grow quickly and with vigour.
 So they will typically outcompete you other plants.